Logotipo de HL

 Silencing Medical Staff

-Though many victims reported sexual abuse occurring during private examinations with Dr. Hadden, others reported abuse committed in the presence of nursing staff.
+Though many victims reported sexual abuse occurring during private examinations with the former Dr. Hadden, others reported abuse committed in the presence of nursing staff.
 For example:

-• Medical assistant Willie Terry testified in court that she walked in on Dr. Hadden sexually abusing a patient.
-Though alarmed, she did not report the incident because she thought administrators would have taken Dr. Hadden’s word over hers.
+• Medical assistant Willie Terry testified in court that she walked in on Hadden sexually abusing a patient.
+Though alarmed, she did not report the incident because she thought administrators would have taken his word over hers.

-• Columbia obstetrician Kararina Eisinger referred a patient to Dr. Hadden.
-The patient told Dr. Eisinger that Dr. Hadden behaved inappropriately and made her feel uncomfortable.
+• Columbia obstetrician Kararina Eisinger referred a patient to the former Dr. Hadden.
+The patient told Dr. Eisinger that Hadden behaved inappropriately and made her feel uncomfortable.
 Waving her hand, Dr. Eisinger replied, “That’s just Dr. Hadden,” as if his behavior was common knowledge and accepted.

 Damage Control